dearchy/dearchy/README.md

-- 👋 Hi, I’m @dearchy
+- 👋 Hi, I’m Wang, Fei (AKA Lydia)
-- 👀 I’m interested in ...
+- 👀 I’m interested in CS, Singing, Guitar
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java, DB, Spring
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java E2E projects
-- 📫 How to reach me ...
+- 📫 How to reach me ->

 <!---
 dearchy/dearchy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.